 «Il n’arrete pas de parler de cette meuf.»

-This is an insult used particularly against, but not exclusively restricted to, gullible or naïve people.
+This is an insult used particularly (but not exclusively) against gullible or naïve people.
 It could also be used against someone who is generally unappealing or ugly.
 Put simply, not something you would hope to hear said about yourself.

 «Ton oncle est boloss, quoi!»